 5-Month Level 2 CFA Exam Study Plan: Intro

-So, if you’re about to take your level 2 CFA exam this December, it’s a perfect time to take up your preparation.
+If you’re about to take your level 2 CFA exam in August 2021, it’s a perfect time to take up your preparation.
 Tempted to wait just a little bit longer, a week or a month perhaps?
 Naaah...
 Better pull up your sleeves and start right away.
 Especially that the level 2 exam can be a real tough one.

 Below, you will find how to prepare for the level 2 exam using a reliable 5-month level 2 CFA exam study plan.
 Our preparation is divided into 5 Study Blocks, each ending with some topics revision.
 Spaced revision sessions allow to overcome the forgetting curve, which can be quite steep for such a voluminous study content.